SennaDevelopment/EndPortal/README.md

 Now paste the .jar file in here.

 > Note: You should restart the server when you've placed the .jar file in the plugins folder.
+This might show a error message, you can ignore this for now.

 #### Changing the config file